Existence of BV solution for the Euler-Poisson system in one dimension with large initial data

 For Euler-Poisson system BV solutions are less studied.
 Poupaud, Rascle and Vila \cite{P-R-V} have obtained the existence of BV solution for large initial data in the case of the isothermal Euler-Poisson system which corresponds to the pressure law $P(\varrho)=\varrho$ that is $\ga=1$.
 They use a splitting method combined with Glimm scheme and the use of the Nishida functional introduced in \cite{Nishida} for getting the BV stability of the approximated solution.
-We refer to \cite{MN,ZhangB} for existence of $L^\f$ weak solutions via method of compensated compactness.
-Unfortunately, it hardly tells about regularity of solution.
+Besides, there are results \cite{MN,MN-1,ZhangB} concerning the global existence of bounded weak solutions for the Euler-Poisson system \eqref{eqn-EP-1}--\eqref{eqn-EP-3}.
+These existence results are based on the method of compensated compactness adapted to Euler-Poisson system.
+Though these results \cite{MN,MN-1,ZhangB} is valid for $L^\f$ initial data, they fail to provide any information on regularity of solutions.
+We note that for hyperbolic balance laws, the uniqueness is known \cite{AGG,AG,CG-1,CG-2} only for small BV data.
+It is not known whether the solutions arising via compensated compactness \cite{MN,MN-1,ZhangB} are uniquely determined by initial condition.
+We are interested in establishing the existence of BV solution for \eqref{eqn-EP-1}--\eqref{eqn-EP-3}.
+We also study the existence BV solution to initial-boundary value problem for the Euler-Poisson system when the initial and the boundary data have large total variations.
+The existence and uniqueness results on initial-boundary value problem for general hyperbolic systems are also limited to small BV setting \cite{AC,Amadori,DM-1}.
+We would like to point out that the BV setting is well-suited for boundary value problems as it guarantees the solution to have boundary trace and satisfy the boundary condition (see \cite{Amadori,NS-bdy,Nishida}).
+Since stability and uniqueness results for hyperbolic systems are known only for BV solutions, we keep our focus on proving the existence of BV solution for Euler-Poisson system when initial data has finite (possibly large) total variation.